-Greg began directing the handbell choir in 2003 and the chancel choir in 2008.
+Greg began directing the handbell choir in 2003.
 Greg and his wife Susan have been members of First Lutheran since 1987 and have a son David who is attending the University of Kansas.
 Greg holds degrees in Music Education from Wichita State University and the University of Nebraska Kearney.
 Prior to living in Manhattan, he taught instrumental and vocal music in western and north central Kansas.

 Julie Londeen, Bookkeeper

 Julie joined the First Lutheran staff in June 2015 as the bookkeeper.
 She has a Business Administration degree from the University of Nebraska-Lincoln.
 Prior to joining the staff she worked as a commercial lines underwriter and as an office manager for a real estate company.
 She and her husband Eric joined the church in 1988, and have two daughters, Kirsten and Emily.

 Dottie Kvasnica, Organist